mauriciopoppe/blog/site/content/notes/computer-graphics/transformation-matrices/projections/perspective.md

 ---
-title: "Perspective projection"
+title: "Perspective Projection"
 summary: |
   Perspective projection is a fundamental projection technique that transforms objects in a higher dimension to a lower dimension.
-This transformation is usually used for objects in a 3d world to be rendered into a screen (a 2d surface), in the transformation these objects give the realistic impression of depth.
+This transformation is usually used for objects in a 3D world to be rendered into a screen (a 2D surface).
+In the transformation, these objects give the realistic impression of depth.
   <br />
   <br />
   This article covers the math behind it and how to generate the transformation matrix to achieve the transformation.
 image: /images/perspective-projection-real-life.jpeg
 tags: ["computer graphics", "perspective projection"]
 date: 2016-02-06 18:00:00